tobiaslenz1988/OilLevelTempSensor_GC9A01/README.md

 0x10 (SessionControl):
-0x10 0x00 (Set Session to Default Session-> Debug Off, no extra Information Output to Bluetooth) 0x10 0x03 (Set Session to Extended Session-> Debug On, Information output Output to Bluetooth)
+0x10 0x01 (Set Session to Default Session-> Debug Off, no extra Information Output to Bluetooth) 0x10 0x03 (Set Session to Extended Session-> Debug On, no additional information printed out) 0x10 0x03 (Set Session to Developmenz Session-> Debug On, additional information printed out)

 The Values of the Graphics were converted woth the tool LCS ASsistent from https://en.radzio.dxp.pl/bitmap_converter/